mcbride249/Election_Analysis/README.md

 -The Candidate resuts were:
-  -Diana DeGette received 73.8% of the vote and 272,892 number of votes -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes -Ratymon Anthony Doane received 3.1% of the vote and 11,606 number of votes -The winner of the election was:
+  -Diana DeGette received 73.8% of the vote and 272,892 number of votes -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes -The winner of the election was:
   -Diana Gette who received 73.8% of the vote and 272,892 number of votes